Jollerprutt/proxmox-node/README.md

 *  Create a pfSense Proxmox VM
 *  Configure all 6x Proxmox NICS to LAGS/Bonds and network interface configurations

-After executing this Script (A) you must continue manually to Step 6.0 to finish building typhoon-01.
+To execute the script SSH into `typhoon-01`(ssh root@192.168.1.101) or use the Proxmox web interface CLI shell `typhoon-01` > `>_ Shell` and cut & paste the following into the CLI terminal window and press ENTER:
+```
+bash -c "$(wget -qLO - https://raw.githubusercontent.com/ahuacate/proxmox-node/master/scripts/typhoon-01-6x_NIC-setup-01.sh)"
+```
+If successful you will see on your CLI terminal words **"Looking Good.
+Rebooting in 5 seconds ......"** and your typhoon-01 machine will reboot.
+You can now proceed to Step 6.0.

+### 4.04 Build Type C - Single NIC Hardware build script
-Script (B) `typhoon-0X-Single_NIC-setup-01.sh` which is for typhoon-02/03 (node-02/03/04 etc), which MUST BE single NIC hardware only.
+This script is for single NIC hardware ONLY (i.e Intel NUC etc).
 The script will perform the following tasks:
 *  Create a New User **storm**
 *  Create a new password for user **storm**
 *  Create a new user group called **homelab**
 *  Update/enable the Proxmox turnkey appliance list
-*  Update and upgrade your Proxmox node
+*  Update and upgrade your Proxmox host
-*  Install lm sensors SW
 *  Create NFS mounts to your NAS
 *  Update the hosts file

-Script (C) `typhoon-0X-VM-setup-01.sh` which is for typhoon-02/03 (node-02/03/04 etc), which **MUST BE Synology or NAS VM BUILD ONLY**.
+To execute the script SSH into `typhoon-0X`(ssh root@192.168.1.10X) or use the Proxmox web interface CLI shell `typhoon-02/03/04` > `>_ Shell` and cut & paste the following into the CLI terminal window and press ENTER:
+```
+bash -c "$(wget -qLO - https://raw.githubusercontent.com/ahuacate/proxmox-node/master/scripts/typhoon-0X-Single_NIC-setup-01.sh)"
+```
+If successful you will see on your CLI terminal words **"Looking Good.
+Rebooting in 5 seconds ......"** and your typhoon-0X machine will reboot.
+This hardware is now ready to deploy into a cluster assumming you have fully built typhoon-0X.

+### 4.05 Build Type C - Synology or NAS VM build script
+This script is for a Proxmox VM build only (i.e Synology Virtual Machine Manager VM).
 The script will perform the following tasks:
 *  Create a New User **storm**
 *  Create a new password for user **storm**
 *  Create a new user group called **homelab**
 *  Update/enable the Proxmox turnkey appliance list
-*  Update and upgrade your Proxmox node
+*  Update and upgrade your Proxmox host
 *  Create NFS mounts to your NAS
 *  Update the hosts file

-### 4.01 Script (A) - Qotom Mini PC model Q500G6-S05 build script
-This script is for the Qotom Mini PC model Q500G6-S05 model ONLY.

-To execute the script use the Proxmox web interface `typhoon-01` > `>_ Shell` and cut & paste the following into the CLI terminal window and press ENTER:
+To execute the script SSH into `typhoon-0X`(ssh root@192.168.1.10X) or use the Proxmox web interface CLI shell `typhoon-02/03/04` > `>_ Shell` and cut & paste the following into the CLI terminal window and press ENTER:
 ```
-bash -c "$(wget -qLO - https://raw.githubusercontent.com/ahuacate/proxmox-node/master/scripts/typhoon-01-6x_NIC-setup-01.sh)"
-```
-If successful you will see on your CLI terminal words **"Looking Good.
-Rebooting in 5 seconds ......"** and your typhoon-01 machine will reboot.
-You can now proceed to Step 6.0.

-### 4.02 Script (B) - Single NIC Hardware build script
-This script is for single NIC hardware ONLY (i.e Intel NUC etc).

-To execute the script use the Proxmox web interface `typhoon-02/03/04` > `>_ Shell` and cut & paste the following into the CLI terminal window and press ENTER:
-```
-bash -c "$(wget -qLO - https://raw.githubusercontent.com/ahuacate/proxmox-node/master/scripts/typhoon-0X-Single_NIC-setup-01.sh)"
-```
-If successful you will see on your CLI terminal words **"Looking Good.
-Rebooting in 5 seconds ......"** and your typhoon-01 machine will reboot.
-This hardware is now ready to deploy into a cluster assumming you have fully built typhoon-01.

-### 4.03 Script (C) - Synology or NAS VM build script
-This script is for a Proxmox VM build only (i.e Synology Virtual Machine Manager VM).

-To execute the script use the Proxmox web interface `typhoon-02/03/04` > `>_ Shell` and cut & paste the following into the CLI terminal window and press ENTER:
-```
 bash -c "$(wget -qLO - https://raw.githubusercontent.com/ahuacate/proxmox-node/master/scripts/typhoon-0X-VM-setup-01.sh)"
 ```
 If successful you will see on your CLI terminal words **"Looking Good.
-Rebooting in 5 seconds ......"** and your typhoon-01 machine will reboot.
-This hardware is now ready to deploy into a cluster assumming you have fully built typhoon-01.
+Rebooting in 5 seconds ......"** and your typhoon-0X machine will reboot.
+This hardware is now ready to deploy into a cluster assumming you have fully built typhoon-0X.

 ## 5.00 Basic Proxmox node configuration
 Some of the basic Proxmox OS configuration tasks are common across all three nodes.
 The variable is with typhoon-01, the multi NIC device, which will alone have a guest pfSense VM installed to manage your networks OpenVPN Gateway services (no redundancy for OpenVPN services as its deemed non critical).